-Spend your Friday the 13th with a classic horror movie
+Spend your Halloween season with a murder of classic horror movies

 Welcome, blood fans, to CableTV.com’s guide to the best classic horror films.
 Our experts combed through their collections and picked out 73 essential silver-screen films for you to watch this spooky season and tell you where to stream them (in some cases, for free).